 S. Bloxham and P. Boyd, writing on effective assessment in higher education, describe formative assessment as valuable for students to monitor their progress and identify difficulties, but it may be a considerable force, if it provides information to the lecturer about the teaching work.
 It is important to change the teaching plans in response to information about student learning, and this information can come from the most diverse sources: the students' questions, exercises in class.
 More information on student progress increases the lecturer's chance to help them (Bloxham, Boyd, 2007).
 Summarizing research on assessment for learning, K. Sambell points out several recommendations: complex learning advances, when feedback is seen as interrelated process, is dialogical and is integral throughout the teaching and learning process (Sambell, 2011).
-Formative assessment is not a fixed process with a single formula, but a set of ways how lecturers can find out the information about what students know and can do, and then this information is useful both for feedback to students and future lesson planning (Black, Harrison, Lee, Marshall, & Wiliam, 2003).
+Formative assessment is not a fixed process with a single formula, but a set of ways how lecturers can find out the information about what students and future lesson planning (Black, Harrison, Lee, Marshall, & Wiliam, 2003).